sdiehl/write-you-a-haskell/007_path.md

 programming language, but the implementation of the pattern desugaring is remarkably subtle.
 The frontend syntax allows the expression of nested pattern matches and incomplete patterns, both can generate very complex *splitting trees* of case expressions that need to be expanded out recursively.
-We will use the algorithm devised by Phil Wadler to perform this transformation.

 **Multiple Equations**